View More Images

 Day 6 Tanohata - Jodogahama

-Today’s trail follows a particularly geologically interesting coastline that, amongst some great views includes a blowhole.
-Here, in heavy seas, compressed water spouts out to a height of 30 meters and more.
-Today, however, we also begin to see more of the scars wrought by the 2011 tsunami and the heavy construction undertaken since to help alleviate future inundations.
+Today’s trail follows a particularly geologically interesting coastline that includes amongst some great views a blowhole.
+Here, in heavy seas, compressed water spouts out to a height of 30 metres.
+Today’s walking is easier than yesterday but include descents and ascents over steep steps.
+From hereon, we also begin to see more of the scars wrought by the 2011 tsunami and the heavy construction undertaken since to help alleviate future inundations.

 After lunch, another picnic, we follow more scenic trails and finish our day at Jodogahama, a beautifully photogenic spot.
 A series of heavily weathered cliffs, quiet bays and sparklingly white sandy beaches, all topped off with red pines, provides us with a quintessential Japanese scene.
 Our accommodation tonight is adjacent, allowing us to enjoy Jodogahama at our leisure throughout the evening and early the following day.
 Bathing precedes another delicious Japanese banquet for dinner.